stakater/Reloader/README.md

   1. Configmaps/secrets being added to the cache will cause Reloader to perform a rolling update of the associated workload
   1. When applications are deployed for the first time, Reloader will perform a rolling update of the associated workload
   1. If you are running Reloader in HA mode all workloads will have a rolling update performed when a new leader is elected
+- `reloadOnDelete` controls how Reloader handles secrets being deleted.
+If `reloadOnDelete` is set to true:
+    1. Configmaps/secrets being deleted will cause Reloader to perform a rolling update of the associated workload
 - `serviceMonitor` will be removed in future releases of Reloader in favour of Pod monitor
 - If `reloadOnCreate` is set to false:
   1. Updates to configmaps/secrets that occur while there is no leader will not be picked up by the new leader until a subsequent update of the configmap/secret occurs
   1. In the worst case the window in which there can be no leader is 15s as this is the LeaseDuration
+- If `reloadOnDelete` is set to false:
+    1. Deleting of configmaps/secrets has no effect to pods that references these resources.
-- By default, `reloadOnCreate` and `syncAfterRestart` are both set to false.
-Both need to be enabled explicitly
+- By default, `reloadOnCreate`, `reloadOnDelete` and `syncAfterRestart` are all set to false.
+All need to be enabled explicitly

 ## Help